What are Variables?

 Storing Text

 Now let's work with text!
-In C++, we use std::string
+In C++, we use std::string to store text.

 Text values must be enclosed in double quotes: "Your text here"